 As a rough guide, the design fees for a smaller project will be around 10% of the total budget for the project, and this percentage goes down on a sliding scale as the budget increases.
-Expect to pay fees starting at £1500 + VAT for a small garden design.
+Expect to pay fees starting at £2000 + VAT for the master plan and visuals for a small garden design.

 Can a garden be built in stages?